 Banks in South Africa adopted Basel III with effect from 1 January 2013.
 Basel III aims to enhance financial stability globally by increasing the quality and level of capital to be held by banks, extending the risk framework coverage, by introducing new liquidity ratios and also a non-risk based leverage ratio.
-The Bank Supervision Department of the SARB (now referred to as the Prudential Authority ("PA")) commenced with its implementation from 1 January 2013 by way of the Regulations Relating to Banks, and Banks in South Africa have thus adopted the Basel III accord.
+The Bank Supervision Department of the SARB (now referred to as the PA) commenced with its implementation from 1 January 2013 by way of the Regulations Relating to Banks, and Banks in South Africa have thus adopted the Basel III accord.
 The SB Group has approval from the PA to use the advanced internal ratings-based ("AIRB") approach for its credit portfolios in SBSA.
 For internal management purposes, the SB Group utilises AIRB measures and principles wherever possible.
-Further, the SB Group has approval from the PA to adopt the market-based approach ("AMA") operational risk framework.
+Further, the SB Group has approval from the PA to adopt the market-based approach for certain equity portfolios in SBSA and has approval for using the advanced measurement approach ("AMA") operational risk framework.
 Furthermore, the SB Group also has approval from the PA to use the "internal models approach" for most trading product groups and across most market risk types for SBSA.